SitePen/dstore/README.md

 The Memory store is a basic client-side in-memory object store, that can be created from a simple JavaScript array.
 When creating a memory store, the data (which should be an array of objects) can be provided in the `data` property to the constructor, or by calling `store.setData(data)`.

+For example:

+    myStore = new Memory({
+        data: [{
+            id: 1,
+            aProperty: ...,
+            ...
+        }]
+    });

+All the methods on `Memory` store return synchronously.

 ## Request

 This is a simple store for accessing data by retrieval from a server (typically through XHR).
-The target URL path to use for requests can be define with the `target` property.
+The target URL path to use for requests can be defined with the `target` property.

 ## Rest

 This store extends the Request store, to add functionality for adding, updating, and removing objects.
-All modifications trigger HTTP requests to the server, using the corresponding RESTful HTTP methods.
+All modifications, trigger HTTP requests to the server, using the corresponding RESTful HTTP methods.

+For example:

+    myStore = new Memory({
+        target: '/PathToData/'
+    });

+All modification or retrieval methods (except `getIdentity()`) on `Request` and `Rest` execute asynchronously, returning a promise.

 ## Store

 This is the base class used for all stores, providing basic functionality for tracking collection states and converting objects to be model instances.
+This (or any of the other classes above) can be extended for creating custom stores.

 ## Validating

 This mixin adds functionality for validating any objects that are saved through `put()` or `add()`.
 The validation relies on the Model for the objects, so any property constraints that should be applied should be defined on the model's schema.
 If validation fails on `put()` or `add()` than a validation TypeError will be thrown, with an `errors` property that lists any validation errors.

+## SimplyQuery

+This base/mixin store provides client-side querying functionality.
+This provides the querying functionality for the Memory store, and can be used as a mixin with the Rest store for performing client-side queries in combination with server-side queries.

+To combine the `SimpleQuery` with the `Rest` store, we could create a new store:

+    // define a store based on Rest with SimpleQuery as a mixin var RestWithClientQuerying = declare([Rest, SimplyQuery]);
+    // create a store instance
+    var myStore = new RestWithClientQuerying({
+        target: '/PathToData/'
+    });
+    // define a query
+    var importantItems = myStore.filter({priority: 'high'});
+    // request the data, this will trigger the server-side query importantItems.fetch().then(function(){
+        // once this is complete, we can now query, and it will
+        // be performed on the client side var firstItems = importantItems.range(0, 10);
+    });

 # Adapters